By using this site, you agree to the Privacy Policy and Terms of Use.

 3) Build Strength Early, Then Leave It Alone

-Do your folds in the first half of bulk, when gluten organizes efficiently and the dough can tolerate handling.
-Later folds can deflate the very gas pockets you’re trying to preserve for spring.
+Do folds during the first half of bulk when gluten organizes efficiently and the dough tolerates handling.
+Stop late handling to preserve large gas pockets.

 4) Shape With Real Surface Tension (Without Tearing)

-Surface tension is what converts expansion into height.
-A well-shaped loaf feels like a taut outer membrane holding a gassy interior, and that tension helps the loaf expand upward instead of spreading outward.
+Surface tension converts expansion into height.
+A well-shaped loaf feels like a taut outer membrane that holds a gassy interior and pushes the bread upward in the oven.

-Use minimal flour, and use a bench knife to drag the dough toward you, tightening the skin incrementally.
-If the skin tears, you’ve gone past the dough’s tolerance—back off, rest briefly, and tighten again more gently.
+Use minimal flour when shaping and a bench knife to drag and tighten the skin incrementally.
+If the skin tears, rest briefly and tighten again more gently.

 5) Proof for the Bake You Want (Use the Finger Dent Test Correctly)

-Underproofed loaves tend to burst at weak spots; overproofed loaves tend to spread and show scores that seal or barely open.
-Aim for dough that feels aerated, holds shape, and shows a finger dent that springs back slowly, leaving a slight impression.
+Underproofed loaves tend to burst at weak spots; overproofed loaves spread and scores seal.
+Aim for a dough that holds shape, is aerated, and shows a slow-springing finger dent that leaves a slight impression.

-Cold dough can feel stiffer than it truly is, so confirm with multiple cues: visible rise in the banneton, an aerated edge, and a smooth, slightly puffy surface.
+Cold dough can feel stiffer than it is; confirm with multiple cues: visible rise in the banneton, aerated edge, and a smooth, slightly puffy surface.

 ⚠️ Pro-Caution